Bhojpuri language: Writing system

 Bhojpuri was historically written in Kaithi script, but since 1894 Devanagari has served as the primary script.
-Kaithi has variants as the locality changes, the three classified varianta are Tirhuti, Magahi and Bhojpuri variants.
+Kaithi has variants as the locality changes, the three classified variants are Tirhuti, Magahi and Bhojpuri variants.
 The Bhojpuri variant is used for writing Bhojpuri.
 Kaithi is now rarely used for Bhojpuri.

 Kaithi script was used for administrative purposes in the Mughal era for writing Bhojpuri, Awadhi, Maithili, Magahi, and Hindustani from at least the 16th century up to the first decade of the 20th century.
 Government gazetteers report that Kaithi was used in a few districts of Bihar throughout the 1960s.
 Bhojpuri residents of India who moved to British colonies in Africa, the Indian Ocean, and the Caribbean in the 19th and early 20th centuries used both Kaithi and Devanagari scripts.

 Signboard at Purbi Gumti Arrah with "Lock no. 11" written on the board in Bhojpuri using Kaithi Script (on the left side), Persian script (on the right side) and Roman script (above).

 By 1894 both Kaithi and Devanagari became common scripts to write official texts in Bihar.
 At present almost all Bhojpuri texts are written in Devanagari, even in islands outside of India where Bhojpuri is spoken.
 In Mauritius, Kaithi script was historically considered informal, and Devanagari was sometimes spelled as Devanagri.
 In modern Mauritius, the major script is Devanagari.